gloveboxes/PyCon-Hands-on-Lab/lab2-docker-debug/README.md

 Navigate to the Azure IoT Central [Application Manager](https://aka.ms/iotcentral) page.
 You will need to sign in with a Microsoft personal or work or school account.

-## Step 1: Create New IoT Central Application
+## Step 1: Create a New IoT Central Application

 Watch this 5-minute [screencast](https://youtu.be/D26rJmHyZcA) on how to create the Azure IoT Central Application to chart telemetry and send commands to your Particle Photon.